centreon/centreon-documentation/versioned_docs/version-23.10/administration/knowledge-base.txt

 ### Synchronization

-There's a cron job that updates hosts, services and hosts/services templates configuration.
+There is a cron job that updates hosts, services and hosts/services template configurations.

-For example, if you create a page in the wiki using the usual pattern (ex:
+For example, if you create a page in the wiki using the usual pattern (e.g.:
 `Host:Centreon-Server` or `Service:Centreon-Server Disk-/`), the cron will add the link to the page in the **URL** field of object's extended information.

 ### Best practice for deployment

-To deploy procedures in the best way, we strongly advice you to use the multi level inheritance system.
+To deploy procedures in the best way, we strongly advise you to use the multi level inheritance system.

 The best practice is to define procedures at template level as much as you can.

-Here is an example of an host template configuration tree:
+Here is an example of a host template configuration tree:

   - Linux \> Generic-hosts
   - Windows \> Generic-hosts